NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ```redis
 set key value2 nx
 ```
-In this case as "key" is already set above it will return `(integer) 0` witch in this case is the same as `False` in javascript.
+In this case as "key" is already set above it will return `(integer) 0` which in this case is the same as `False` in javascript.

 If we used a different key like so: